Threats to the Great Barrier Reef

 - Over-fishing: The fishing industry is second only to tourism in terms of income generation related directly to the Great Barrier Reef, bringing in an annual profit over over $1 billion to Australia.
 While the Great Barrier Reef Marine Park Authority has made the majority of areas of the reef off-limits for fishing with an emphasis on reef sustainability, it is still a huge drawcard not only for commercial purposes but for leisure/sport fishing as well.
 While many areas, techniques and species of marine life in the reef are protected by law, trawling for various types of permitted sea life (i.e: prawns, other molluscs) inevitably leads to other species getting caught in the nets as a side effect, while the nets themselves can also damage the ocean floor and its inhabitants as a result of its “drag effect” – not to mention the additional pollution which enters the seas due to the general passage of so many fishing boats.

-- Tourist visits: The millions of visitors that the Great Barrier Reef draws every year are also an unintentional contributor to the general decline of the reef.
-Not only leisure vessels heading out for tours to the reef but also reef-based activities such as reef-walking, using submersibles and even the runoff from various sunscreens are all thought to be contributing negative factors that - when combined with the sheer volume of tourists who frequent the reef - are much more impactful than they may seem.
+- Tourist visits: The millions of visitors that the Great Barrier Reef draws every year is also an unintentional contributor to the general decline of the reef.
+Not only leisure vessels heading out for tours to the reef but also reef-based activities such as reef-walking, using submersibles and even the runoff from various sunscreens are all thought to be contributing negative factors that – when combined with the sheer volume of tourists who frequent the reef – are much more impactful than they may seem.
 This is also not taking into account intentionally or neglectfully destructive practices such as littering and various other forms of man-made pollution.
+However, since 1991 the Eco Tourism Accreditation was introduced in Australia.
+Tourism operators must apply for such certification and satisfy a strict criteria that is independently assessed and audited for quality and compliance.
+As the Great Barrier Reef is a protected zone, the Great Barrier Reef Marine Authority will only issue commercial permits to operators with this eco tourism certification.
+This ensures that eco conscious consumers can feel comfortable knowing that their visit results in responsible tourism and has little to no adverse impact on the environment.
+The certification creates a healthy balance between visitors being able to enjoy high quality nature-based tourism experiences whilst ensuring the protection and management of the environment.

 - Coral bleaching: A phenomenon that occurs due to a reaction to increases in water temperature, coral bleaching can be a hugely destructive force on reefs in general and the Great Barrier Reef in particular.
 Corals are given their vibrant colours as a result of the algae who inhabit them; the warmer waters kill off the algae which then leads to the coral losing its colouration and results in the “bleach” effect from which the condition gets its name.
 The death of algae in turn results in the death of creatures that use them as their primary source of food, which once again has a ripple effect up the chain and renders the affected section of reef a veritable underwater ghost town.
 Scientists and researchers largely attribute the relatively sudden changes in water temperature to such natural phenomenon as the El Nino effect.